ilyaveruk/ilyaveruk/README.md

-# Hello, world!
+# Hello World!

 I'm Ilya Averuk, a passionate software engineer with a love for all things code.

 ###  What I'm Working On

-- Creating a web application using React.js and NodeJS.
+- Creating a web application using React.js, Angular ,NodeJS and Spring Boot.
 - Love programming in C/C++.

 ###  What I'm Learning

-- Exploring Machine Learning with Python and TensorFlow.
 - Learning computer embedded programming.

 ###  Looking to Collaborate